Moodboard Maker - Make a Mood Board in 30 Seconds

-In our very small and impromptu study, 8 out of 10 designers preffered the board at the start of the post — simply because the one above crops images and misses out on details that might seem small but these can result in a sub-standard final design.
+In our small and impromptu study, 8 out of 10 designers preferred the board at the start of the post.
+Simply because the one above crops images and misses out on details that might seem small.
+Still, these can result in a sub-standard final design.

-Objective #2: The mood board should preferrably not crop the images.
+Objective #2: The mood board should preferably not crop the images.

-This isn’t a post about what a mood board should look like — whether to use a tight grid or a freeform layout, what kind of images to keep and which to discard.
-All that depends on what the board is for, who is going to see it, etc.
+This isn’t a post about what a mood board should look like.
+Whether to use a tight grid or a freeform layout.
+What kind of images to keep and which to discard.
+All that depends on what the board is for, who will see it, etc.

-This post is about how to make a mood board — quickly & without cropping the used images.
+This post is about making a mood board — quickly & without cropping the used images.

 How to create a mood board in less than 30 seconds:

 a.
-More often than not, images come with a non-disclosure agreement and the possibility they could leak on the internet is something no design studio would risk.
+More often than not, images come with a non-disclosure agreement.
+The possibility they could leak on the internet is something no design studio would risk.

-With downloaded TurboCollage software, your images remain on your computer and you can be sure that they are safe from theft.
+With downloaded TurboCollage software, your images remain on your computer.
+You can be sure that they are safe from theft.

 b.
-When it comes to editing large number of really high quality, high resolution, big images — downloaded software is simply more suitable — no need to download or upload images, faster and more powerful processing, no waiting — it just works!
+When it comes to editing a large number of really high quality, high resolution, big images — downloaded software is simply more suitable.
+There is no need to download or upload images, and you get faster and more powerful processing.
+No waiting — it just works!

-2. Open Turbocollage, select the Mosaic pattern, and select size of your board.
+2. Open Turbocollage, select the Mosaic pattern, and select the size of your board.